A foundation for the future

 Rewarding your achievements

-Numerous merit-based scholarships are offered without consideration of financial need.
-Students are automatically considered for these merit scholarships when they apply for admission.
-However, some awards, such as Gonzaga’s scholarships for future entrepreneurs, promising leaders, and outstanding Catholic high school graduates, require separate qualification and application procedures.
+Students are automatically considered for merit-based scholarships when applying for admission.
+However, some awards—such as Gonzaga’s scholarships for outstanding community members and leaders—require additional qualifications and application procedures.